open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 for example from `@open-pioneer/search` and `@open-pioneer/selection`.

 `input.columns` is an array of column definitions (TypeScript interface `ResultColumn`).
-These columns define which properties of the configured features are shown.
+These columns define which properties of the configured features are shown, or how cells of the column should be rendered.
 The `ResultList` will render the specified columns in the order in which they are given.

+`input.formatOptions` is being used to specify how numbers and dates are formatted.
+You can provide `maxDecimalPlaces` and `dateTimeFormatOptions` and these settings are applied for all table cells that have no `render` function configured.

 Consider a set of features which all have the properties `name` and `age`.
 In that case, a simple configuration of the `ResultList` may look as follows: